duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

     laptop $ docker-compose -f docker-compose-duckiebot-x86.yml down

 Make sure to execute the following command on your laptop!
-Otherwise you expose it to security issues!
+Otherwise, you expose it to security issues!

     laptop $ xhost -local:host